 Talk with people in your network.
 The people you know and the people they know may be able to connect you with employers who are hiring, employees you can job shadow or students enrolled in a program or school you’re interested in.

-- access a computer and learn how to use the Internet
+- Access a computer and learn how to use the Internet

-- connect with print resources, such as newspapers, trade magazines and career planning information
+- Connect with print resources, such as newspapers, trade magazines, and career planning information

-- research occupations, businesses, labour market conditions and educational opportunities.
+- Research occupations, businesses, labour market conditions, and educational opportunities.

 Consider attending a job or career fair.
 You can get information about occupations, employers and other industry information.
-You can find job fair ads posted at Alberta Works Centres and in the business section of newspapers.
+You can find job fair ads posted at Alberta Supports Centres and in the business section of newspapers.

 Check out news sources